Jerry Adair: Boston Red Sox

 On June 2, 1967, Adair was traded by the White Sox to the Boston Red Sox for Don McMahon and minor leaguer Rob Snow.
-Adair played well down the stretch with the Red Sox, hitting .291 with 3 homers and 26 RBI in 89 games, rounding out his season stats to .271 with 3 HR and 35 RBI in 117 games.
+Adair played well down the stretch with the Red Sox, hitting .291 with 3 homers and 26 RBIs in 89 games, rounding out his season stats to .271 with 3 HR and 35 RBIs in 117 games.
 With his pennant push performance at the plate, coupled with stellar defensive play, Adair finished 15th in the AL MVP balloting.
 Teammate Carl Yastrzemski won the award that year after claiming the elusive triple crown.
+The Red Sox lost to the Cardinals in the 1967 World Series, with Adair appearing in five games.

 Kansas City Royals

 Adair was taken by the Kansas City Royals with the 51st pick of the 1968 MLB expansion draft.
-In the Royals' inaugural season of 1969, the 32-year-old Adair hit .250 with 5 home runs and 48 RBI in 126 games.
+In the Royals' inaugural season of 1969, the 32-year-old Adair hit .250 with 5 home runs and 48 RBIs in 126 games.
+His .984 fielded percentage at second base was second in the league (only behind Dick Green, .986).

 In 1970, Adair hit just .148 (4-for-27) before being abruptly released on May 5 as he was about to board a plane to make a road trip to Baltimore with the team.
 Adair had spent much of spring training that year with his six-year-old daughter, Tammy, who had terminal cancer and eventually died and claimed the Royals let him go without taking the family's problems into consideration.
-Royals General Manager Cedric Tallis defended the team's decision to release Adair saying "We just felt he couldn't help the club".
+Royals General Manager Cedric Tallis defended the team's decision to release Adair, saying "We just felt he couldn't help the club".

+In 1970, he also played 33 games for the Tulsa Oilers of the Triple-A American Association, in the St. Louis Cardinals minor league system.
+He had only 27 at-bats.
+In 1971, Adair finished his professional career playing 90 games for the Hankyu Braves in the Japan Pacific League.

+Adair's nickname during his major league days was Casper the Friendly Ghost.

+Coaching

+Adair later coached for the Oakland Athletics (1972–74, their World Championship years) and the California Angels (1975), working under his former Oriole teammate and manager in Boston Dick Williams in 1972-1973 and 1975, and for Alvin Dark in 1974.